jeremiahsnapp/dev-lxc/README.md

 #### Destroy cluster

-Use the following command to destroy the cluster's servers and also destroy their custom, unique and shared base containers if you want to build them from scratch.
+Use the following command to destroy the cluster's servers and also destroy their custom, unique and shared images if you want to build them from scratch.

     dev-lxc destroy -c -u -s